netket/netket/docs/docs/sharp-bits.md

 - Check the initial parameters.
 In the NetKet 2 models were always initialized with weights normally distributed.
-  In Netket 3, `netket.nn` layers use the same default (normal distribution with standard deviation 0.01) but if you use general flax layers they might use different initializers. different initialisation distributions have particoularly strong effects when working with complex-valued models.
+  In Netket 3, `netket.nn` layers use the same default (normal distribution with standard deviation 0.01) but if you use general flax layers they might use different initializers. different initialisation distributions have particularly strong effects when working with complex-valued models.
   A good way to enforce the same distribution across all your weights, similar to NetKet 2 behaviour, is to use {py:meth}`~netket.vqs.VariationalState.init_parameters`.